-- Provides complete protection to all your devices by its Advanced Protection.
+- Provides complete protection to all your devices through its Advanced Protection.
 It works to give your devices a defense against viruses, ransomware, malware, and more.

 - With Avast VPN you can surf the web securely, dive into your favorite geo-restricted sites, and hide all your history.

 - Detects if your account is vulnerable or has been hacked with its ‘Password Guardian’ feature.

 - Provides an efficient search bar for fast retrieval of data.

 - Unlimited backups of all your data, and allows multiple platform access.

 - The one-touch login feature allows you to access all your accounts quickly.

 Avast Password Manager is easy of the best free password managers of today, and the reason behind that is its integration with Avast Antivirus.
 The antivirus software comes with a huge number of cyber-security features and the fact that you can combine those with your password manager is something that must be applauded.